 And all you need, besides the beans themselves, are a few pantry spices, a baking sheet and a mixing bowl.

-How to make roasted fava beans
+How to make roasted broad beans

 Start by preheating your oven and lining a baking sheet with parchment paper or using a silicone baking mat.

-Drain & dry your fava beans
+Drain & dry your broad beans

 To make your roasted broad beans really crispy, rinse them under running water and then pat them dry with a clean towel or paper towel.